rust-lang/book/nostarch/chapter04.md

 safety bugs we mentioned previously.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-To ensure memory safety, there’s one more detail to what happens in this situation in Rust.
-After `let s2 = s1`, Rust considers `s1` to no longer be valid.
+To ensure memory safety, after the line `let s2 = s1`, Rust considers `s1` as no longer valid.
 Therefore, Rust doesn’t need to free anything when `s1` goes out of scope.
 Check out what happens when you try to use `s1` after `s2` is created;
 it won’t work: